-- Benefit — You may receive a lower Direct Consolidation loan interest rate if you are consolidating variable-rate Stafford loans (disbursed before July 1, 2006) while you are in your grace period or in a period of deferment.
+- Benefit — You may receive a lower Direct Consolidation loan interest rate if you are consolidating variable-rate Federal Direct loans (disbursed before July 1, 2006) while you are in your grace period or in a period of deferment.

 - Consideration — No matter what loans you are consolidating, if you consolidate while you are still in your grace period , you forfeit any remaining grace period and have to begin making payments on your Direct Consolidation loan within 60 days.